FINANCIAL SERVICES GUIDE

 General Advice is provided where we have not considered your personal circumstances, objectives or financial situation in recommending a Retail product.
 Where general advice has been given, we will provide you with a general advice warning at the time of giving this information which you will need to consider when deciding whether it fits your individual needs and circumstances.

-Where general advice is provided we are not required to provide you with an SoA outlining information about the ($) amount and/or description of fees or commissions.
+Where general advice is provided we are not required to provide you with a “Statement of Advice” outlining information about the ($) amount and/or description of fees or commissions.
 You may however request this information from our office within a reasonable time after receiving your Tax Invoice.
-Product disclosure statement- (PDS)

 From when does this FSG apply?